uvz0/matha-lib/README.md

 ## 🧾 Final Warning

-Once you start using matha,
-going back to fragmented math libraries will feel like:
+Once you start using matha-lib, going back to fragmented math libraries will feel like:

 > Writing assembly after tasting Python